nicoduj/homebridge-harmony/README.md

 ## Migration from 0.X to 1.X

-**You have to move your other platforms if you have more than one in a new key : "otherPlatforms": [{ }]** see sample below.
+**You have to move your other platforms if you have more than one in a new key : "otherPlatforms": [{ }] , see sample below.
+The plugin MUST be adde donly One time in your config**

+1. TV mode is now the default.
+If you want switches, use option `switchAccessories` (or `activitiesToPublishAsAccessoriesSwitch` )
-You have to rename `skipedIfSameStateActivities` to `skippedIfSameStateActivities` (with 2 `p` ) or `addAllActivitiesToSkipedIfSameStateActivitiesList` to `addAllActivitiesToSkippedIfSameStateActivitiesList` (also with 2 `p` ) if you were using one of those options.
+2. You have to rename `skipedIfSameStateActivities` to `skippedIfSameStateActivities` (with 2 `p` ) or `addAllActivitiesToSkipedIfSameStateActivitiesList` to `addAllActivitiesToSkippedIfSameStateActivitiesList` (also with 2 `p` ) if you were using one of those options.
+3. You have to rename `publishActivitiesAsIndividualAccessories` to `publishSwitchActivitiesAsIndividualAccessories`

-You have to modify `devicesToPublishAsAccessoriesSwitch` option if you were using it, see below
+4. You have to modify `devicesToPublishAsAccessoriesSwitch` option if you were using it, see details below

-If you were overriding **MENU** through `remoteOverrideCommandsList` you have to use **SETUP** instead now.
+5. If you were overriding **MENU** through `remoteOverrideCommandsList` you have to use **SETUP** instead now (since it is in the settings of the remote).

 In case of any trouble like accessories allready added (or missing), you can try to use the option `cleanCache` but please report in order for me to fix if possible (see Fields section).

-To setup mutliple tv platorm, you will have to add other one manually in homekit .
+To setup mutliple tv platorm, you will have to add others manually in homekit.
 Other ones (than the first one) won't be cached.
-See `publishAllTVAsExternalAccessory`
+See `publishAllTVAsExternalAccessory` for details.

-## Configuration
+## Configuration samples

-Simple Config (only TV Accessory) :
+**Simple Config (only TV Accessory)**

 ```json
 "platforms": [